 Whether you’re searching for a doctor for routine care or need specialized surgical treatment, it is important to be on the same page as your doctor and ask all the questions you may have.

 Integrated Orthopedics of Arizona has highly trained physicians/surgeons from most orthopedic sub-specialties, allowing them to provide comprehensive orthopedic care for their patients.
 Dr. Rao is a board-qualified and fellowship-trained podiatric foot and ankle surgeon.
-He has gone through comprehensive training, including the diagnosis and treatment of complex foot and ankle pathologies and has extensive training in foot and ankle reconstructive surgery, advanced arthroscopic techniques, injection and stem cell therapy, cartilage repair, minimally invasive surgery, deformity and bunion correction, sports injuries, and trauma.
+He has gone through comprehensive training, including the diagnosis and treatment of complex foot and ankle pathologies and has extensive training in foot and ankle reconstructive surgery, advanced arthroscopic techniques, injection and regenerative therapy, cartilage repair, minimally invasive surgery, deformity and bunion correction, sports injuries, and trauma.

 Dr. Rao is from Cleveland, OH.
 He attended Miami University (Ohio) for his undergraduate studies and received a Bachelors in Psychology/Neuroscience.
 After this, he pursued simultaneous doctoral degrees from Kent State University.
 There, he completed his DPM as well as a MS and PhD in exercise physiology.
 After completing his degrees, he went on to do a three-year Podiatric Medical and Surgical Residency, with the added credential of Reconstructive Rearfoot and Ankle Surgery, at the Highlands-Presbyterian/ St. Luke’s Medical Center, in Denver, Colorado.
 Then, Dr. Rao had an additional one-year fellowship in foot and ankle sports medicine, trauma and reconstruction at the Silicon Valley Reconstructive Foot and Ankle Fellowship with the Palo Alto Medical Foundation-Sutter Health in Mountain View, California.